dcadata/this-american-life-archive/index.md

 Each week, the script attempts to automatically clear the missing episodes by finding audio file URLs for them.

 11/11/2019- An error was previously made in identifying missing episodes.
-Missing episodes have now been identified and will attempt to be cleared each week.
+Missing episodes can now be identified (if they arise) and will attempt to be cleared each week.

 ### Why are there multiple entries for some episodes?